pumaworkshop/puma-workshop/puma/apps/android/telegram/README.md

 ### Initialization

-Initialization is standard but has one optional parameter When using the most common version of Telegram (the version published to the Google Play Store) yo can use standard
+Initialization is standard but has one optional parameter.
+When using the most common version of Telegram (the version published to the Google Play Store) you can use standard
 initialization:
 ```python
 from puma.apps.android.telegram.telegram import TelegramActions